 We consider multi-tasks in a task set that runs periodically.
-Each task $task_{i}$ has its timestamp of start $start_i$, execution time $exet_{i}$, timestamp of finish $finish_{i}$ and deadline $ddl_{i}$.
-For simplicity, we assume each task is independent of the other and their startup depends only on the predefined setting time.
+Each task $task_{i}$ has its start timestamp $start_i$, execution time $exet_{i}$, finish timestamp $finish_{i}$ and deadline $ddl_{i}$.
+For simplicity, we assume that each task is independent of one another, and their start time depends only on the predefined setting time.
 During each period, the task set is executed once for a total deadline time of $T$, which is the deadline for the last task.
-Others' deadlines cannot exceed $T$.
+Other deadlines cannot exceed $T$.

 Fig.~\ref{fig:definition} gives a detailed example of the type of systems studied in this paper.
 In this example, a real-time task set consists of five tasks that run on a device with four cores.
 This series of tasks runs periodically on the system.
-Our aim is to find a adaptable policy that can save as much system energy as possible without causing tasks to miss their deadlines on the multi-core system.
-The only reason a deadline is missing on a single-tasking system is that the system dose not run with a high enough frequency.
+Our aim is to find an adaptable policy that can save as much system energy as possible without causing tasks to miss their deadlines on the multi-core system.
+The only reason a deadline is missing on a single-tasking system is that the system does not run with a high enough frequency.
 However, various situations may cause a timeout during a run on multicore systems, as shown in Fig.~\ref{fig:definition}.
 On a multi-core system, a task may miss the deadline because appropriate frequencies are not used, the same as on single-tasking systems.
 A previous task on the same core or tasks on other cores that have migrated to this core may also cause the deadline to be missed.
 Thus, in a multi-task system, the causes for task timeouts become much more complex.
 How can the frequencies be managed without causing tasks to miss their deadlines and save as much energy as possible?
-Possible solutions are constructing offline mathematical models \cite{chang2020real} \cite{xu2024energy} \cite{wu2023energy} \cite{houssam2020hpc} \cite{chen2020scheduling} or solving the problem automatically with machine learning-based methods \cite{hoffmann2021online} \cite{zhan2019power} \cite{li2024deep} \cite{chen2021energy} \cite{fettes2018dynamic}. \cite{panda2022energy} \cite{zhou2021deadline} \cite{zhou2023cpu}
+Possible solutions are to construct offline mathematical models \cite{wu2023energy} \cite{houssam2020hpc} \cite{chen2020scheduling} or to solve the problem automatically with machine learning-based methods \cite{hoffmann2021online} \cite{zhan2019power} \cite{li2024deep} \cite{chen2021energy} \cite{fettes2018dynamic}. \cite{panda2022energy} \cite{zhou2021deadline} \cite{zhou2023cpu}.

 To solve this problem, we propose to combine Reinforcement Learning (RL) and Dynamic Voltage and Frequency Scaling (DVFS) with an encoding of system state to capture the deadline of multi-tasks and multi-core system status and make predictions.
 DVFS is an energy-saving method which adapts voltage and frequency dynamically to satisfy the system's needs.
 Linux has some built-in DVFS governors \cite{zhou2023profiling}, such as \textit{Ondemand} and \textit{Conservative}.
 They make predictions based on the utilization in the previous period, that is, they assume the next period is the same as the previous one.
 Also, they adjust the frequency based on the max load of the system.
 Our method uses Double Deep Q Learning (DDQN) \cite{van2016deep} to train a DVFS policy since every execution of the task set which reaches $T$ time could be seen as an episode.
 This task set will be executed each period which indicates that the events that happened in each period are almost the same.
 The governor could predict the events and system states once a good policy is driven.